pedasmith/BluetoothDeviceController/SmallProjects/TestOscilloscopeCode/_Pan_Zoom_TODO_list.md

 This is the list of all the work needed to make the pan, zoom, reticule look good.

+## In progress right now

+### Zoom out works weird
+Zoom way in, and then start to zoom out.
+It's freaking slow!

+## UX in general

+### Fix up the Zoom panel
+Right now the zoom and pan panel is intended to be used for debugging zoom + pan; it's not actually what should be shown to the user.
+Take a look at existing oscilloscopes (including software ones) for what it should have.

 ## Reticule

 ### Color and size